 The railway cars unloading station has a daily capacity of unloading 256 railway cars loaded with grain.
 Its proximity to the TIS modern maritime transportation hub and its own railway infrastructure allows the elevator to handle up to 5 pairs of trains per day.

 Neptune’s elevator is equipped with modern machinery used for drying and cleaning grain to provide an additional range of services.
 The grain dryer’s capacity is 150 tons per hour, and the grain cleaner’s productivity is up to 250 tons per hour.

 The A elevator has space for 100 scheduled trucks or vehicles waiting to be unloaded.
 There are plans to equip the elevator with enough space for 600 trucks, with a traffic management system, fencing, lighting and the necessary infrastructure for drivers.

 Transparency and safety

-The elevator meets the highest quality and safety standards of Cargill across its operations.
+The elevator meets the highest quality standards and corresponds to Cargill specifications across its operations.
 This is audited by international audit companies.

 Andrey has been heading the country’s largest TIS seaport for over 10 years.
 He co-owns TIS, together with his brother and two partners.